 This Restoration Approach also identifies the importance of providing start up supplies to non-Black Start providers in a timely fashion to reduce delay to the overall restoration.
 In some areas, the Black Start Capability is supplemented with additional restoration services to enable non-Black Start providers with significant restoration capabilities to be contracted and committed to the system restoration under certain scenarios.

 In 2017, as part of the BSTG the Restoration Approach was explored and it was concluded that the current skeleton network Restoration Approach is most suitable for the current number and placement of the providers as well as the current network infrastructure.
 The Restoration Approach will be continually reviewed to align with any significant network infrastructure change or significant change in providers’ characteristics.
+Distributed Restart project (NIC funded) will also be scoped to explore the restoration approach.
+More information will be available when the project design will be published in July 2020.

 Figure 2: Skeleton Network